 Bandage Me Better is a mixed media textile project that grew out of my musings on the Give My Head Peace blog, where I explore making textiles whilst dealing with life's adversities.
 It started life as I pondered what I could make from my children's vests that they had long outgrown.

-A series of 'Sacred Stitches' workshops have taken place locally at Hastings Contemporary and internationally at the History Museum of Bosnia & Herzegovina in Sarajevo.
+A series of 'Sacred Stitches' workshops have taken place locally at Hastings Contemporary and internationally at the History Museum of Bosnia & Herzegovina in Sarajevo and in Aida Refugee Camp in Palestine.
 Activities have included reflective hand stitching, dyeing with household items and recycling pre-loved fabrics.

 'Nearly 2 years of Covid was really tough and left me physically and emotionally exhausted.
 I needed something creative to make me feel good again and positive about the future.'